Chip stocks smacked as U.S. mulls fresh curbs on AI access to China

 "A handful of tech companies pack a huge punch on Wall Street due to their sheer size, so any wobble in confidence reverberates on indices."

-Rising expectations over the advancements in AI has helped Wall Street gains this year, with Nvidia at the pole position on the S&P 500 index with its 187% jump so far this year.
+Rising expectations over the advancements in AI have helped Wall Street climb this year, with Nvidia at the pole position on the S&P 500 index, gaining 187% so far this year.

-But the sharp rise in shares have also sparked doubts over lofty valuations.
+But the sharp rise in shares has also sparked doubts over lofty valuations.

 Nvidia is trading at 47 times its expected 12-months earnings, while AMD is at a 31.2 multiple and Intel at 31.8, way above the S&P 500's multiple at 19, according to Refinitiv data.